montanaflynn/roxy/README.md

 ```

+### Tips

 You can set your system or browser or even twitter app to use a proxy like Roxy.
-Instructions vary but for example on a mac I found `networksetup` which made it super easy to debug HTTP traffic live or get around CORS.
+Instructions vary but for example on a mac I found `networksetup` to be very useful.

 First start Roxy on port 8080.